strapi/documentation/docs/developer-docs/latest/guides/auth-request.md

 You will receive a `403 Forbidden` response because you made this request as a user with the role Reader.

 Only users with the role Author can create Articles.
-Sign in as an Author user to receive your JWT.
+Sign in with the Author user credentials to receive your JWT.
 Then, send the **POST** request to the `/articles` endpoint by including the JWT in the `Authorization` header.

 You will receive a `200 OK` response and see your new article in the payload.